dixondan/canopy-mortality-CA/README.md

 This repository contains the following:
     - Model:
-        - Saved (trained) ST-CNN model in TensorFlow
+        - Saved (trained) model in TensorFlow (model/ST-CNN.zip)
-        - Model architecture (Python)
+        - Model architecture (model/architecture.py)
         - Predicted model outputs for 2020 wildfires
             - Available in the Google Earth Engine image collection: users/danieljdixon1991/CA/tree-mortality-v2/predicted_by_fire
             - Or on request